 Migrating to SharePoint: Migration to SharePoint is achieved in three steps importing, linking, and moving.
-In the first step importing a SharePoint list copy is created in the Microsoft Access database.
+In the first step of importing a SharePoint, a list copy is created in the Microsoft Access database.
 The second step linking, allows users to view the latest data in both SharePoint and Microsoft Access.
-The final step moving creates lists on SharePoint, connected with Microsoft Access databases maintaining relationships.
+The final step is moving to create lists on SharePoint, connected with Microsoft Access databases maintaining relationships.

 Dataverse with Power Platform: Dataverse is a cloud-based data storage from which power platform apps, virtual agents, automated workflows, etc., can be built.
 Mainly, Dataverse is the backbone of Power Platform.
 Using Dataverse, you can store the common data used across many applications.